Digital Turbine (NASDAQ:APPS) Updates Q1 2023 Earnings Guidance

 Digital Turbine (NASDAQ:APPS – Get Rating) last posted its quarterly earnings results on Tuesday, May 31st.
-The software maker reported $0.39 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.39.
-The business had revenue of $184.14 million during the quarter, compared to analysts’ expectations of $336.45 million.
-Digital Turbine had a net margin of 3.28% and a return on equity of 30.00%.
-The business’s quarterly revenue was up 93.7% on a year-over-year basis.
-During the same quarter last year, the company posted $0.24 earnings per share.
-Analysts predict that Digital Turbine will post 1.53 earnings per share for the current year.
+The software maker reported $0.39 earnings per share (EPS) for the quarter, hitting the consensus estimate of $0.39.
+The firm had revenue of $184.14 million during the quarter, compared to analyst estimates of $336.45 million.
+Digital Turbine had a return on equity of 30.00% and a net margin of 3.28%.
+Digital Turbine’s quarterly revenue was up 93.7% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $0.24 EPS.
+On average, sell-side analysts forecast that Digital Turbine will post 1.53 EPS for the current year.

-In other news, Director Robert M. Deutschman purchased 15,000 shares of the company’s stock in a transaction that occurred on Monday, March 14th.
-The shares were bought at an average price of $31.66 per share, for a total transaction of $474,900.00.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-5.60% of the stock is currently owned by company insiders.

-A number of hedge funds have recently added to or reduced their stakes in APPS.
-Morgan Stanley grew its position in Digital Turbine by 83.6% during the second quarter.
-Morgan Stanley now owns 876,887 shares of the software maker’s stock valued at $66,670,000 after buying an additional 399,216 shares during the period.
-Barclays PLC lifted its holdings in Digital Turbine by 44.4% during the fourth quarter.
-Barclays PLC now owns 274,893 shares of the software maker’s stock valued at $16,765,000 after purchasing an additional 84,474 shares in the last quarter.
-Goldman Sachs Group Inc. lifted its holdings in Digital Turbine by 11.6% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 407,533 shares of the software maker’s stock valued at $24,856,000 after purchasing an additional 42,228 shares in the last quarter.
-Cubist Systematic Strategies LLC lifted its holdings in Digital Turbine by 254.7% during the fourth quarter.
-Cubist Systematic Strategies LLC now owns 21,892 shares of the software maker’s stock valued at $1,335,000 after purchasing an additional 15,720 shares in the last quarter.
-Finally, Millennium Management LLC lifted its holdings in Digital Turbine by 181.8% during the fourth quarter.
-Millennium Management LLC now owns 58,979 shares of the software maker’s stock valued at $3,597,000 after purchasing an additional 38,053 shares in the last quarter.
-Institutional investors own 63.38% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of the business.
+Marshall Wace LLP bought a new stake in Digital Turbine in the fourth quarter worth $45,000.
+Quantbot Technologies LP purchased a new position in Digital Turbine during the first quarter worth $58,000.
+Canada Pension Plan Investment Board bought a new position in Digital Turbine during the first quarter valued at $73,000.
+Vontobel Holding Ltd. purchased a new stake in shares of Digital Turbine in the first quarter valued at $272,000.
+Finally, First Republic Investment Management Inc. bought a new stake in shares of Digital Turbine in the 1st quarter worth about $304,000.
+Institutional investors and hedge funds own 63.38% of the company’s stock.

 Digital Turbine Company Profile (Get Rating)